dboddie-canonical-work/disgorged-docs/set-up-classic-confinement-for-a-python-project.rst

 Some snaps need to have access to system resources outside the scope allowed by strict confinement, and they are unable to do this via the available interfaces.
 These snaps are configured to use classic confinement and will :ref:`need to be reviewed <process-for-reviewing-classic-confinement-snaps>` before publication in the Snap Store.

-This guide shows how to enable classic confinement for a snap built with the `python plugin </t/the-python-plugin>`__.
+This guide shows how to enable classic confinement for a snap built with the :ref:`python plugin <the-python-plugin>`.
 The example project used in this guide can be found in the `example repository <https://github.com/snapcraft-docs/python-ctypes-example>`__.

 Change the confinement to classic
 ---------------------------------